ctkstl/earth_science/resources.md

         *   [Smoke plume from a fire](http://earthobservatory.nasa.gov/IOTD/view.php?id=86011)
 12. Weather - Start of Book 3
     1. Water in the Atmosphere
+        *   Move water between beakers with evaporation (help with heating) and condensation (help with cooling).
+        *   Dew point measure: Thermometer in a can of water at room tempature.
+Slowly add ice until the side of the can starts to sweat.
+Dew Point can be converted to Relative Humidity with an equation.
     2. Clouds
+        *   Frost on mars: picture from mars polar lander?
     3. Precipitation
+        *   Hail vs. Freezing Rain vs. Sleet vs. Snow
+        *   How much rain do we get in STL in a year?
+In a month/day/hour/etc?
+Show in 1in column....think about that spread over a large area and how much water that would be.
+Compare to that much over a city/state...all has to leave through the river, so we get floods.
     4. Air Masses
+        *   Cyclone == Hurricane, Cyclone != Tornado
     5. Storms
+        *   Lightning danger - xkcd
+        *   Hurricane water temperature intensity
     6. Predicting the Weather
+        *   Compare prediction accuracy: 1hr, 8hr, 1day, 3day, 7day
 13. Climate and Climate Change
     1. What Causes Climate?
     2. Climate Regions
     3. Changes in Climate
     4. Human Activities and Climate Change
+        *   CO2 readings graph
+        *   Temperature graph
+        *   Hottest years
+        *   Feedback Loops
 14. Earth, Moon, and Sun
     1. The Sky from Earth
     2. Earth in Space